Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 # Anaconda Enterprise Notebook Runbook
+**Citi Air-Gap Install (minimal) 2016-05-13**

 Anaconda Enterprise Notebook (AEN) is a Python data analysis environment from Continuum Analytics.
 Accessed through a browser, Anaconda Enterprise Notebook is a ready-to-use, powerful, fully-configured Python analytics environment.
 We believe that programmers, scientists, and analysts should spend their time analyzing data, not working to set up a system.
 Data should be shareable, and analysis should be repeatable.
 Reproducibility should extend beyond just code to include the runtime environment, configuration, and input data.

 Anaconda Enterprise Notebook makes it easy to start your analysis immediately.

 This runbook walks through the steps needed to install a basic Anaconda Enterprise Notebook system comprised of the front-end server, gateway, and two compute machines.
-The runbook is designed for two audiences: those who have direct access to the internet for installation and those where such access is not available or restricted for security reasons.
+This runbook is designed for offline environments where public Internet access is not available or restricted for security reasons.
 For these restricted a.k.a.
 "Air Gap" environments, Continuum ships the entire Anaconda product suite on portable storage medium or as a downloadable TAR archive.
 Where necessary, additional instructions for Air Gap environments are noted.
 If you have any questions about the instructions, please contact your sales representative or Priority Support team, if applicable, for additional assistance.

 **NOTE:** This component of Anaconda Enterprise was formerly known as *Wakari*, and that name still appears in the software and the installation and configuration information below.